JPPO++: Joint Power and Denoising-inspired Prompt Optimization for Mobile LLM Services: Introduction

-\item {\textbf{Q2)}} How to jointly design wireless resource allocation, particularly transmission power, to meet the latency and power consumption constraints of network-aided LLM services while maintaining high service quality? \end{itemize} For {\textbf{Q1}}, natural language processing methods offer potential solutions for prompt compression.
-However, traditional NLP compression techniques like text summarization or keyword extraction often fail to capture the complex reasoning patterns and task-specific requirements embedded in LLM prompts, leading to degraded inference performance.
-Alternative AI-based approaches, such as large autoencoder models or specialized compression networks, require substantial computational resources and introduce additional inference latency at user terminals, making them impractical for resource-constrained wireless scenarios.
-Small Language Models (SLMs), which can be easily deployed at user terminals, offer a promising solution through their semantic understanding capability to compress LLM prompts while preserving task-critical information.
-SLM has been adapted as an effective way to employ transformers for edge applications in~\cite{10745806}.

-Furthermore, inspired by diffusion denoising models~\cite{ho2020denoising}, we propose an iterative prompt compression algorithm as a complement to direct SLM-based compression.
-This approach views the refined, compressed prompt as a ``noise-free'' state and the original lengthy text as a ``noisy'' state.
-Similar to how diffusion models progressively denoise images~\cite{ho2020denoising}, our algorithm iteratively refines the text through multiple compression stages.
-This gradual approach addresses a key challenge: while directly compressing a long text might risk losing critical information, performing the compression in stages allows for more controlled information preservation.
-For instance, achieving a 16x compression through four iterations of 2x compression enables the model to process smaller, more manageable chunks of information at each step, reducing the risk of losing essential content.
-Despite the iterative nature, the computational overhead remains minimal due to SLM's efficiency—our experiments show that each compression round only adds about 2\% to the total LLM inference time.
+Furthermore, inspired by the diffusion models, especially the Denoising Diffusion Probabilistic Models (DDPM)~\cite{ho2020denoising}, we propose an iterative prompt compression algorithm to complement direct SLM-based compression.
+In this approach, the original long prompt is treated as a ``noisy'' input, and the refined compressed version represents the ``denoised'' state.
+Analogous to how diffusion models progressively remove noise from images, our method performs multi-stage prompt refinement, gradually filtering out redundant or non-essential content.
+This design mitigates the risk of semantic loss that can occur when compressing lengthy prompts in a single step.
+This principle is similar to how humans revise long-form text: reducing a complex document by $90\%$ in one attempt often results in missing key points, while multiple rounds of revision, each removing a manageable portion, allow for better content preservation and clarity.
+Likewise, a $16\times$ compression can be achieved through four iterations of $2\times$ compression, enabling the model to operate on smaller, semantically coherent segments at each stage.
+This controlled process enhances the likelihood of retaining task-critical information while maintaining high compression.
+Despite its iterative structure, the method introduces minimal computational overhead due to the efficiency of SLMs.
+Empirically, each compression round adds only about $2\%$ to the total LLM inference time, making it well-suited for latency-sensitive wireless applications.